webappio/sanic/README.md

 Built templates go into an /out folder, so if there are any errors, it's easy to see exactly where they are.

-### Why Docker
-It's easy enough to deploy a static website without docker, but deploying apps without Docker causes huge headaches:
-- Mismatched JDK versions break Java apps
-- Missing VirtualEnvs break Python apps
-- Differing gcc versions make it hard to build C/C++/other compiled apps (you need a file that says "how to build"!)

-Docker solves all of these things, at the expense of disk space -- it's the logical choice to build & run services

-### Why Kubernetes
-Docker itself is fine for single machines, but has very few features for running apps across multiple servers.
-It also lacks the ability to re-schedule crashed containers easily.
-Kubernetes provides lots of abstractions over containers to let you say "I want 3 API servers running on 3 different machines, and a load balancer to select which ones are up"

-Another benefit is that Kubernetes is a decentralized analogue of Amazon Web Services, you can run it on premises, without internet, and change providers based on your needs.

 # Requirements